BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 `lsps1.info` is the entrypoint for each client using the api.
 It lists the versions of the api and all options in a dictionary.
-The user MUST call `lsps1.info` first.
+The client MUST call `lsps1.info` first.

 **Response**